 Mimia is weak, without the Power that the people with wings of light have.
 However, her parents love and care for her and tend her tiny flame of life as it grows stronger and stronger.
 At first, without the Power, she cannot "speak" with anyone, and feels alone.
 So she cries.
 But her mother and father and sister love her and soon, through her tears, she learns that she is not alone.
 She learns to talk and run and swim and read and continues to grow.

 While talking with an elder of her people, she is told that she is destined to journey to distant lands.
 That her journey will take her outside her world, beyond the sky and even further.
 To cross universes as a God Child.

 Thus begins another epic from mangaka Tanaka Yutaka.
 Written in a fairy tale style, Mimia-hime is a lusciously-illustrated, poetically written story about Mimia, her birth, her growth and the beginnings of her journey into those distant lands.
 The religious symbolism is rich, but not overpowering, content to be what it is as nothing more than a background for Mimia's story.
 It is currently at volume one, with further volumes (purportedly) to come.
 Great things should be expected of young Mimia as her story continues.

 Tropes found in this work (still under heavy construction)

-- Birthday Episode - And how!
-Heck, an entire chapter of a manga is dedicated to Mimia's 11th birthday!
+- Birthday Episode - An entire chapter of a manga is dedicated to Mimia's 11th birthday!